The Connection Between Your Gut and Your Mood

 Get enough sleep, as rest supports both gut and brain health

 Your gut and your mood are deeply connected.
 When you care for your gut, you’re also caring for your mind.
 It's all about listening to your body and giving it what it needs.
-So the next time you get a "gut feeling," remember that your body is telling you something important and that taking care of your gut is a powerful way to take care of your whole self
+So the next time you get a "gut feeling," remember that your body is telling you something important.
+Taking care of your gut is a powerful way to take care of your whole self.

 Comments